The Golden Egg mystery.

 The other day I was deadheading the same pampered rosebush and saw with horror that I had removed two leaves – each with one little golden egg.
 I promptly propped them back on the bush in the hope that they will remain there long enough for the eggs to hatch.

-Hunting through my photos for the leaf of plenty, which I had lost but have since found, I came across one similar which I had taken in 2011.
+Hunting through my photos for the leaf of plenty, which I had lost but have since found, I came across one similar – taken in 2011.
 Not quite as aesthetically laid out, but equally amazing.
 I have absolutely no recollection of taking it so I obviously hadn’t even tried to identify the eggs.

 Meanwhile, I hope that one day the lovely ladybirds will venture again into my garden where I will welcome them on open leaves.